 Translated by Christelle Morelli

-Tessa is a thirty-seven-year-old real estate agent living in the suburbs of Montreal.
+Tessa is a thirty-seven-year-old real estate agent living in Montreal.
 She adores her husband and three young sons, but she’s deeply unhappy and questioning the set of choices that have led to her present life.

 After a surprising run-in with Francis, her ex-boyfriend and first love, Tessa arranges to see him.
 During the three days before their meeting, she goes about her daily life — there’s swimming lessons, science projects, and dirty dishes.
 As the day of her meeting with Francis draws closer she has to decide if she is willing to disrupt her stable, loving family life for an uncertain future with him.